adrn/gala/docs/tutorials/exp.rst

     exp_pot.static

-One can also make a multi-snapshot potential static by selecting a single snapshot with the ``snapshot_index`` parameter:
+One can also "freeze" make a multi-snapshot potential (i.e. make it static) by selecting a single snapshot with the ``snapshot_index`` parameter:

 .. code-block:: python